spember/gr8conf-2012-workshop/Instructions.md

 ```

 Reload the application in your browser, monitor the traffic from your browser to the server.
-As your resize the window to be narrow, the tweetContainer should dissappear, and no more traffic should be made to the /listBatch endpoint on the server
+As your resize the window to be narrow, the tweetContainer should disappear, and no more traffic should be made to the /listBatch endpoint on the server.

 #### 7. Final Task(s)